mayadata-io/specs/Reference-Orchestrators.md

 ### Reference implementations of various orchestration platforms

-> There may not be direct 1-to-1 mapping.
+> The references mentioned here may not be a direct 1-to-1 mapping.

 > *The best hacker is the one who steals the idea & not the source code*.